 Moonlit Movie Nights in Rome

 Nothing says summer in the Eternal City like a movie under the stars (preferably with a gelato in hand).
-This month, piazzas, lush villas, and Rome’s only island transform into open-air cinemas, showing everything from classic flicks, to kid-friendly favorites.
+This month, piazzas, and lush villas transform into open-air cinemas, showing everything from classic flicks, to kid-friendly favorites.

 Read on for our top picks of outdoor flicks in the city.